 You also need to consider the type of gun you’re using.
 If you’re using a revolver, you can easily place the bullet in the chamber without any stress during the insertion.

-On the other hand, in a loaded semi-auto pistol, the first round is pushed rather violently into the chamber.
-The second round is subject to the slide’s movement over its case.
-If you load and unload often, these two can interchange more than once and cause the bullet to have a little dent.
+On the other hand, in a loaded semi-auto pistol, the chamber receives the first round forcefully.
+The second round is subject to the movement of the slide.
+If you load or unload often, these two can interchange and cause the bullet to have a little dent.

 4. Change Ammo Depending on Use